enron-2/money-trees/apps/scanner/README.md

   cleanup = () => pass; // Implement any necessary cleanup (invoked when the scanning is complete) }
 ```

+# Usage

+## Local deployment

+To run locally, all you need to have is:

+- Include the scanners you'd like to use in the [`src/assets/config.json`](src/assets/config.json) file.
+- Transpile/build the project into code `npm build`
+- Deploy the scanner with `node main` in [`dist/`](src/assets/config.json)

+## Normal deployment

+The scanner will be invoked as part of the normal CDK deployment, when the parser is run.
+It'll clone the repository, and upload any identified vulnerabilities to the database.

 # Directory structure

 ```
 .
 └── apps/scanner